elmomoilanen/k-in-a-row/fe/README.md

 ## Development

+Check that your `node` version aligns with the listed version in the fe workflows and the Dockerfile (used for testing).

 First install dependencies

 ```bash
 npm install
 ```

-and then start the dev server
+After that start the dev server

 ```bash
 npm run dev -- --open